 The first most monumental part of this site is the Gymnasium with its colonnaded Palaestra.
 You may notice that the columns are different in size.
 The reason was the earthquake of 331 AD which destroyed the building.
 The second most impressive sight is the theatre which comprises a stage, orchestra and auditorium.
 It is estimated that the theatre would have more than 50 rows of seats and a seating capacity of 15,000.
-Only eight rows of the original ones have remained up to our times, the rest have been reconstructed.
-There are a lot of niches all around the building.
+Only eight rows of the original ones have remained up to

 Those niches contained marble statues, and, sadly, those which can be seen are headless.
 To the south of the theatre there are buildings which are made from huge stones and have not been fully excavated yet.
 They are Roman Baths.
 As it is known The Romans had an obsession about baths.
 In the Great Hall buildings one could take the Sudatorium (hot baths), the Frigidarium (cold baths) and the Caldarium (steam bath)thousand years.
 In a similar way, the Italian city of Pompeii was buried in volcanic ash.